cloudflare/cloudflare-docs/content/workers/wrangler/install-and-update.md

 ## Install Wrangler

 To install [Wrangler](https://github.com/cloudflare/wrangler2), ensure you have [Node.js](https://nodejs.org/en/) and [npm](https://docs.npmjs.com/getting-started) installed, preferably using a Node version manager like [Volta](https://volta.sh/) or [nvm](https://github.com/nvm-sh/nvm).
 Using a version manager helps avoid permission issues and allows you to easily change Node.js versions.
-Wrangler requires a Node version of `16.13.0` or later.
+Wrangler requires a Node.js version of `16.13.0` or later.

 ### Install Wrangler globally